Asynchronous JavaScript

 const jsonResponse = response.json();

-const data = jsonResponse.data;
+const movies = jsonResponse.movies;

-method we provided above you will get an error in the console.
+You may notice that when attempting to run the fetch method we provided above you will get an error in the console.
 This is because all of these actions execute sequentially.
-We don't want to launch the next action until we know that we have successfully received the data from our first action.
+We don’t want to launch the next action until we know that we have successfully received the data from our first action.
 This is called asynchronous programming.
-In JavaScript we will use the keywords async
+In JavaScript we will use the keywords async and await to define an asynchronous function and await to indicate when actions should wait on the return of a promise from the previous action.
+We will explain this further in the next steps!

 Sometimes you have functions in your code that rely on information or data from another step in your program flow.
 You see this quite often when you are loading a web page on a browser and you see the spinning wheel :loading:.